xverse-engine/XVRFaceTracking/README.md

  <img src="images/remotepostcpp.png" width="800" />

  You can run 'ipconfig' in terminal to know your PC IP.
-Ensure that ports 8889 on your PC is not blocked or already in use.

 <img src="images/ipconfig.png" width="800" />